nextflow-io/faq/README.md

 ### 9. How do I collect the actual filenames from files that result from processes?

 Consider an example with the popular transcript assembly tool cufflink and cuffmerge.

-Cuffmerge takes as input a file containing the path and files names of GTF file output by the individual cufflinks executions.
+Cuffmerge takes as input a file containing the files names of the GTF files output by the individual cufflinks process tasks.

-We can collect the files or files names using the `collectFile` operator as shown below:
+We can collect the files names using the `collectFile` operator as shown below:

     process cufflinks {